obsidianmd/obsidian-help/Sandbox/Formatting/Callout.md

 ### Customizations

-Snippets and plugins can define custom callouts, too, or overwrite the default options.
+Snippets and plugins can define custom callouts too, or overwrite the default options.
 Callout types and icons are defined in CSS, where the color is an `r, g, b` tuple and the icon is the icon ID from any internally supported icon (like `lucide-info`).
 Alternatively, you can specify an SVG icon as a string.

 ```CSS
 .callout[data-callout="my-callout-type"] {